Peachtree Road Race: Triple Peach Junior Race Series

+There is not a separate registration for Triple Peach Junior.
+Participants are automatically entered into the series once they have signed up for all three in-person events (either mile or dash).
+At the Invesco QQQ Thanksgiving Day Mile & Dash, eligible runners/walkers for the Triple Peach Junior Series are recognized with unique stickers on their race bib on Thanksgiving Day.
+Upon race completion, participants are awarded the Triple Peach Junior Finisher's medal.

 Wheelchair division

 Founded in 1982 by the Shepherd Center, the Shepherd Center Wheelchair Division of AJC Peachtree Road Race precedes the foot race, starting at 6:45 am.
 The wheelchair division follows the same 10-kilometer course run by the foot runners down Peachtree Road, starting at Lenox Road and ending on 10th Street at Piedmont Park in Midtown.
 Since its 1981 founding, the wheelchair division has grown in popularity so that the race now attracts more than 78 wheelchair racers ranging in age from 16 to 69 and representing more than nine countries.
 Today, the Shepherd Center Wheelchair Division of AJC Peachtree Road Race is considered one of the largest and fastest wheelchair 10K races in the country and is a favorite for many racers who return year after year.

 Wheelchair race divisions

 The Shepherd Center and its Junior Committee fund and organize the wheelchair division race in cooperation with the Atlanta Track Club.
 Funding provides pre-and post-race brunches, defrayed travel and lodging expenses for racers and a $34,000 purse for winners.
 The Shepherd Center Wheelchair Division of AJC Peachtree Road Race racing divisions are as follows: